Oxford Handbook of

 Electoral Integrity

-Holly Ann Garnett and Toby S. James (eds) (in development) The Oxford Handbook of Electoral Integrity.
+Holly Ann Garnett and Toby S. James (eds) (in press) The Oxford Handbook of Electoral Integrity.
 New York: Oxford University Press.

 Elections are indispensable for the democratic process, yet the quality of elections can vary enormously between and within countries.
 Elections can often be marred by problems such as disinformation spread on social media, gerrymandered electoral districts, claims of voter fraud, electoral violence and intimidation and low public confidence in voting technology.
 These concerns about election quality have therefore been central to debates about democratization and democratic backsliding – one of the pressing concerns of our time.